RobertElder/CS452/io/kernel4/readme.rst

 Message Passing
 ---------------

+Messages are ``structs`` that are casted into ``char*``.
+This casting allows us to manipulate messages more easily with type safety rather than dealing with raw ``char``.
+Note we use GCC attribute syntax to word align the character array as the GCC compiler does not realize we are type punning.

 Kernel Messages, messages that are copied into the kernel, are now stored into an array, using Dynamic Memory Allocation (see below), instead of using a combination of ring buffers and queues.
 Refactoring to a simpler solution allows us to reduce the load on our brain while debugging the kernel.
 See Dynamic Memory Allocation for more information.

-The maximum message size is now 16 bytes.
-This was done to reduce the time spent on message copying.
+The message size is fixed to 16 bytes.
+Using a fixed value allows for consistency.
+As well, this low value is meant to reduce the time spent on message copying.

 Task Descriptor (TD)
 ++++++++++++++++++++